Hind bint Utba

-Both Abu Sufyan and Hind originally opposed the Islamic prophet Muhammad before their conversion to Islam in 630.
-She is especially praised in Islamic sources for her military role at the Battle of Yarmouk.
+Hind bint Utba ibn Rabi'a (هند بنت عتبة بن ربيعة) was an Arab commander, the wife of Abu Sufyan ibn Harb and the mother of Mu'awiya I. Hind fought against the early Muslims and the prophet Muhammad until converting to Islam herself in 630 after the conquest of Mecca.
+She is highly praised by Sunni Muslim sources for her military role at the Battle of the Yarmuk under caliph Umar ibn Khattab.

-Life
+Biography

-She was born in Mecca, daughter of one of the most prominent leaders of the Quraysh, Utba ibn Rabi'a, and of Safiya bint Umayya ibn Abd Shams.
+She was born in Mecca, the daughter of one of the most prominent leaders of the Quraysh, Utba ibn Rabi'a, and of Safiya bint Umayya ibn Abd Shams.
 Hence Safiyya and Utba are cousins.
-She had two brothers: Abu Hudhayfa ibn Utba and Walid ibn Utba.
+She had two brothers: Abu Hudhayfa ibn Utba and Al-Walid ibn Utba ibn Rabi'a.
 She also had two sisters: Atika bint Utba and Umm Kulthum bint Utba.
 Her father and her paternal uncle Shaibah ibn Rabī‘a were among the chief adversaries of Islam who eventually were killed by Ali in the Battle of Badr.
+Hind's son was Mu'awiya.

 Her first husband was Hafs ibn Al-Mughira from the Makhzum clan, to whom she bore one son, Aban.
 Hafs died young after an illness.
 Hind then married his brother al-Fakah, who was much older than she was, but she accepted him because she wanted her son to grow up within his father's family.
 Al-Fakah owned a banqueting hall that the public were allowed to enter freely.
 One day he left Hind alone in the hall and returned home to see one of his employees leaving in a hurry.
 Assuming that his wife had a lover, he kicked her and asked her who the man had been.
-She replied that she had been asleep and did not know that anyone had entered; but al-Fakah did not believe her and he divorced her immediately.
+She replied that she had been asleep and did not know that anyone had entered, but al-Fakah did not believe her and he divorced her immediately.

 Hind then found herself the subject of gossip.
 Her father Utba asked her to tell the truth about her divorce.
 "If the accusations are true, I will arrange to have al-Fakah murdered; and if they are false, I will summon him to appear before a soothsayer from Yemen."
 Hind swore by the gods that she was innocent, so Utba called the soothsayer.
 Hind was sitting among a crowd of women; the soothsayer walked up, struck her on the shoulder and said, "Arise, you chaste woman and no adulteress.
-You will give birth to a King!"
+You will give birth to a King named Muawiya!"
 Al-Fakah then took her hand, ready to accept her back as his wife; but Hind withdrew her hand and said, "Go away, for I shall make sure to bear him to some other man."

 Hind refused another suitor in order to marry Abu Sufyan, who was her maternal first cousin and paternal second cousin, c.599.
 Her family borrowed the jewellery of the Abu'l-Huqayq clan in Medina so that she could adorn herself for the wedding.